Myles Coverdale: First exile, 1528

-From 1528 to 1535 Coverdale spent most of his time in continental Europe, mainly in Antwerp.
+From 1528 to 1535, Coverdale spent most of his time in continental Europe, mainly in Antwerp.
 Celia Hughes believes that upon arriving there, he rendered considerable assistance to William Tyndale in his revisions and partial completion of his English versions of the Bible.

 In 1531, Tyndale spoke to Stephen Vaughan of his poverty and the hardships of exile, although he was relatively safe in the English House in Antwerp, where the inhabitants supposedly enjoyed diplomatic immunity.
 However, in the spring of 1535 a "debauched and villainous young Englishman wanting money" named Henry Phillips insinuated himself into Tyndale's trust.
 Phillips had gambled away money from his father and had fled abroad.
 He promised the authorities of the Holy Roman Emperor that he would betray Tyndale for cash.
 On the morning of 21 May 1535, having arranged for the imperial officers to be ready, Phillips tricked Tyndale into leaving the English House, whereupon he was immediately seized.
 Tyndale languished in prison throughout the remainder of 1535 and despite attempts to have him released, organised by Cromwell through Thomas Poyntz at the English House, Tyndale was strangled and burned at the stake in October 1536.

-Meanwhile Coverdale continued his work alone to produce what became the first complete English Bible in print, namely the Coverdale Bible.
-Not yet proficient in Hebrew or Greek, he used Latin, English and German sources plus the translations of Tyndale himself.
+Meanwhile, Coverdale continued his work alone to produce what became the first complete English Bible in print, namely the Coverdale Bible.
+Not proficient in Hebrew or Greek, he used Latin, English and German sources plus the translations of Tyndale himself.

 Coverdale's translation of the Bible, 1535

 In 1534 Canterbury Convocation petitioned Henry VIII that the whole Bible might be translated into English.
 Consequently, in 1535, Coverdale dedicated this complete Bible to the King.
 After much scholarly debate, it is now considered very probable that the place of printing of the Coverdale Bible was Antwerp.
 The printing was financed by Jacobus van Meteren.
 The printing of the first edition was finished on 4 October 1535.

 Coverdale based the text in part on Tyndale's translation of the New Testament (following Tyndale's November 1534 Antwerp edition) and of those books which were translated by Tyndale: the Pentateuch, and the Book of Jonah.
 Other Old Testament books he translated from the German of Luther and others.

 Based on Coverdale's translation of the Book of Psalms in his 1535 Bible, his later Psalter has remained in use in the 1662 Book of Common Prayer to the present day, and is retained with various minor corrections in the 1926 Irish Book of Common Prayer, the 1928 US Episcopal Book of Common Prayer, and the 1962 Canadian Book of Common Prayer, etc.